stevensu1977/EKS-Workshop-China/步骤6 配置使用EFS.md

 https://github.com/kubernetes-sigs/aws-efs-csi-driver/issues/138

-v0.2.0 image contains old version of efs-utils, efs-utils added China region support from v1.19 The latest tag does work
+v0.2.0 image contains old version of efs-utils, efs-utils added China region support from v1.19 The v.0.3.0 does work, you can also use the awsguru/aws-efs-csi-driver/v0.2.1

 ```bash
 # 修改 aws-efs-csi-driver/deploy/kubernetes/overlays/stable/kustomization.yaml